Oral History Program

 Oral History Collections

 The Special Collections Research Center houses recordings and/or transcripts of oral history interviews focused primarily on university history, Western North Carolina, and the Appalachian region.
-Interviews range in date from the mid-1960s to present day and were mostly conducted by faculty, staff, students, and Appalachian scholars.
-The collections offer a tapestry of the diverse and changing character and perspectives of the university, local communities, and wider Appalachian region.
+Interviews range in date from the mid-1960s to present day and were mostly conducted by faculty, staff, students, and community members.
+The collections offer a tapestry of the character and perspectives of the University as well as local and regional communities.

-Efforts are underway to make oral histories more discoverable, accessible, and usable by researchers.
-Interviews may only consist of transcripts or recordings and, depending on the presence and/or contents of the deed of gift and informed consent forms, there may be limitations in usage and access.
+Interviews may only consist of transcripts or recordings and, depending on the consent forms, there may be limitations in usage and access.
 Researchers should start with the Special Collections Research Center’s Search Tools page for a full list of options and access points or contact Special Collections for assistance.
 The following information may be useful for locating interviews.

 This image from the University Archives shows donor and folklorist Jack Guy seated at a table inside the original Belk Library on February 14, 1972.
 Standing on the left is Charlotte Ross, librarian of the Appalachian Center and folklorist.